 The Sattvic Diet is what yogis eat and recommend to others to boost immunity in your body.
 The sattvic diet is a diet based on foods that contain one of the three yogic qualities (guna) known as sattva.
 In this system of dietary classification, foods that decrease the energy of the body are considered tamasic, while those that increase the energy of the body are considered rajasic.

 A sattvic diet shares the qualities of sattva, some of which include “pure and natural food”.
 A sattvic diet can also exemplify Ahimsa, the principle of not causing harm to other living beings.
 This is one reason yogis often follow a vegetarian diet.

-A sattvic diet to boost immunity in your body is a regimen that places emphasis on seasonal foods, fruits if one has no sugar problems, nuts, seeds, oils, ripe vegetables, legumes, whole grains, and non-meat based proteins.
+A sattvic diet to boost immunity in your body is a regimen that emphasizes seasonal foods, fruits if one has no sugar problems, nuts, seeds, oils, ripe vegetables, legumes, whole grains, and non-meat-based proteins.
 Dairy products are recommended when the cow is fed and milked appropriately.